juwit/gitlab-classrooms/README.md

 * use project templates, to have a code skeleton to start with
 * grade work automatically by importing test results

-_Students_ can:
+For _Students_, **GitLab Classrooms** help them to:

 * access their assignments
-* create their repositories automatically by simply joining a class with a magic link
+* create their repositories automatically by simply joining a classroom with a magic link
 * see their grade on each assignment

-**GitLab Classroom** uses GitLab OAuth2 provider to authenticate _Teachers_ and _Students_.
+**GitLab Classroom** uses GitLab OAuth2 provider to authenticate _Teachers_ and _Students_, so no account management is required.